Carmen-Shannon/simple-discord/README.md

     ...

-    // set up a new handler function with the proper arguments and error response testCommand := func(sess *session.Session, payload gateway.Payload) error {
+    // set up a new handler function with the proper arguments and error response testCommand := func(sess session.ClientSession, p payload.SessionPayload) error {
-        // this is boilerplate, you don't need to include it but it does allow you to use the interactionEvent directly and access all of the associated properties interactionEvent, ok := payload.Data.(receieveevents.InteractionCreateEvent)
+		// I set up this ValidateEvent function to be able to decode the payload data into an actual interaction event
+        // feel free to use it or use `interactionEvent, ok := p.Data.(receiveevents.InteractionCreateEvent) interactionEvent, ok := payload.ValidateEvent[receiveevents.InteractionCreateEvent](p)
 		if !ok {
 			return fmt.Errorf("could not assert payload.Data to InteractionCreateEvent") }

-        // the bot needs to reply and ACK an interaction, so you need to call sess.Reply() at some point before returning.
-        // discord requires an ACK within 3 seconds, but you are able to edit the message by sending follow-up HTTP requests
-        // use NewInteractionResponseOptions to create the response that Reply needs response := structs.NewInteractionResponseOptions()
+        // for now using the NewInteractionResponseOptions function to create an interaction reply response := structs.NewInteractionResponseOptions()
-        // see strucs.InteractionResponseType for available types
+        // setting the response type
 		response.SetResponseType(structs.ChannelMessageWithSourceInteraction)
-        // see structs.MessageFlag for available message flags response.SetFlags(structs.Bitfield[structs.MessageFlag]{structs.SurpressNotificationsMessageFlag})
+        // setting the flags, use structs.MessageFlag with the built-in Bitfield struct. response.SetFlags(structs.Bitfield[structs.MessageFlag]{structs.SurpressNotificationsMessageFlag})

-        response.SetContent("Hello world!")
+        // using the ClientSession GetServerByGuildID function to grab the `Server` the bot was invoked in server := sess.GetServerByGuildID(*interactionEvent.GuildID)
+        // using the Server GetVoiceState function to grab the voice channel of the invoking user voiceChannel := server.GetVoiceState(interactionEvent.Member.User.ID)
+        // making sure the user invoking the bot is in a voice channel before triggering the command if voiceChannel == nil || voiceChannel.ChannelID == nil {
+			response.SetContent("You must be in a voice channel to use this command")
+            // always call Reply
+			err := sess.Reply(response, interactionEvent.Interaction)
-        if err := sess.Reply(response, interactionEvent.Interaction); err != nil {
+			if err != nil {
 				return fmt.Errorf("could not reply to interaction: %v", err) }

-        // return once the command has finished return nil
+			return nil
 		}

+        // setting the response message content
+		response.SetContent("Pong!")
+        // always call Reply
+		err = sess.Reply(response, interactionEvent.Interaction)
+		if err != nil {
+			return fmt.Errorf("could not reply to interaction: %v", err) }

+        // using the ClientSession JoinVoice function to join a voice channel, this is how you init a voice gateway connection err = sess.JoinVoice(*interactionEvent.GuildID, *voiceChannel.ChannelID)
+		if err != nil {
+			return fmt.Errorf("could not join voice channel: %v", err) }

+        // if you want to track which shard handled the command fmt.Println("Command was triggered by shard: ", *sess.GetShard()) return nil
+	}

-    commands := map[string]session.CommandFunc{
+    // creating a map we can use to pass to the RegisterCommands function commands := map[string]session.CommandFunc{
         "hello": testCommand
     }